Skip to content

 In effect, the eSIM is a user account provided by the Mobile Network Operator (MNO).
 We identify this eSIM with an ICCID (Integrated Circuit Card Identifier).

 This account can then be assigned access to network privileges.
 These are what we call ‘bundles’.
-For example, (1GB) for a specific period (7 Days), in a certain country (AD).
-This gives you the bundle name, such as esim_1GB_7D_AD_U
+For example, (1GB) for a specific period (7 Days), in a certain country (NL).
+This gives you the bundle name, such as esim_1GB_7D_NL_V2

 The /orders endpoint can be tested by keeping "type": "validate" in the request.
 This will allow you to test the eSIM ordering process, without reducing your credit balance.